sourcefuse/loopback4-microservice-catalog/packages/core/README.md

 ### With Mixin

-Add the `TenantGuardMixin` mixin to a repository which should not have cross DB operations and provide and service following the `ITenantGuard` with the name `tenantGuardService`-
+Add the `TenantGuardMixin` mixin to a repository on which you want to prevent cross DB operations and provide and service type following the `ITenantGuard` with the name `tenantGuardService` -

 ```ts
 export class TestModelRepository extends TenantGuardMixin(